hackur/launchdock/README.md

 # docker-compose.yml

 launchdock:
-  image: ongoworks/launchdock2:latest
+  image: reactioncommerce/launchdock:latest
   links:
     - mongo
   ports:
-    - "80:80"
+    - "80:3000"
   environment:
     ROOT_URL: "http://example.com"
-    MONGO_URL: "mongodb://mongo-launchdock:27017/dbName"
+    MONGO_URL: "mongodb://mongo:27017/dbName"
     MAIL_URL: "smtp://user:pw@smtp.org:587"

-mongo-launchdock:
+mongo:
   image: mongo:latest
   command: mongod --storageEngine=wiredTiger
 ```

-Note: If you're familiar with the Docker tool set, you may consider a more advanced setup across multiple servers using [Docker Swarm](https://docs.docker.com/swarm/) so you can have a replica set and make use of the MongoDB oplog.

 Launchdock should now be running and you can sign in with the default user with username `admin` and password `admin`.
 (Obviously, you should change this).

-Default `LD_EMAIL`, `LD_USERNAME`, `LD_PASSWORD` can be configured with [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings).
+Default `LAUNCHDOCK_EMAIL`, `LAUNCHDOCK_USERNAME`, `LAUNCHDOCK_PASSWORD` can be configured with [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings).

-### Tutum
-Before you can use Launchdock, you'll have to set up a few services and configs that it depends on.
-If you don't have a [Docker Hub](https://hub.docker.com/) account already, go sign up there and then use those credentials to log into [Tutum](https://www.tutum.co/).
-The next several steps will all take place in Tutum's dashboard.

 #### Nodes
-There are a few things you need to set up in Tutum before Launchdock will be able to start launching Meteor stacks.
+There are a few things you need to set up before Launchdock will be able to start launching stacks.
 The first is to [start up some nodes](https://support.tutum.co/support/solutions/articles/5000523221-your-first-node) (servers) on your provider of choice (AWS, Digital Ocean, etc) using Tutum's dashboard.
 Launchdock doesn't care which provider you're using, so feel free to use any supported provider that you prefer.
 (Note that we've experienced some network performance issues with Microsoft Azure and [Tutum's overlay network](http://www.weave.works/products/weave-net/), so Azure is currently not recommended for use with Launchdock).

 The only required configuration for your servers will be that you need the following [deploy tags](https://support.tutum.co/support/solutions/articles/5000508859-deploy-tags) set on at least one server: `app`, `mongo1`, `mongo2`, `mongo3`, `lb`.
 Deploy tags are how Tutum and Launchdock choose which server each type of container gets deployed on.
 The table below outlines what service will be deployed on a given server that contains the specified tag.